 Two whale-watching excursions are included in this short self-drive break in one of eastern Canada’s three Maritime Provinces, just north of the US state of Maine.
-The Bay of Fundy, which boasts the world’s highest tides, is a cetacean hotspot, and on your boat trips you may see minke, fin, humpback, and North Atlantic right whales together with harbour porpoises, white-sided dolphins and a splendid array of seabirds.
+The Bay of Fundy, which boasts the world’s highest tides, is a cetacean hotspot, and on your boat trips you may see minke, fin, humpback and North Atlantic right whales together with harbour porpoises, white-sided dolphins and a splendid array of seabirds.
 Car hire is included so you can explore the area at your leisure.

-Daytime flight to Halifax, Nova Scotia, with an onward connection to St John, New Brunswick.
+Fly to St John, New Brunswick.
 On arrival at St John Airport, after collecting your baggage pick up, collect your hire car and drive to your accommodation nearby.

 St John (known in French as Ville de St Jean), is the largest city in the province, and the second largest in the maritime provinces after Halifax, Nova Scotia.
 Situated on the north shore of the Bay of Fundy, at the mouth of the St John River, it has a population of around 70,000.